 The new tax had been announced first in February 2019.
 The city of Venice planned for the tax to be added automatically to the price of the ticket of all means of transportation reaching Venice.

 Due to record-breaking floodings in 2019 and the covid-19 pandemic, the tax has not been introduced yet.

-However, in July 2022 the chief of tourism of the city of Venice, Simone Venturini, announced that the tax will be introduced on the 16th of January 2023.
+However, in July 2022, the chief of tourism of the city of Venice, Simone Venturini, announced that the tax would be introduced on the 16th of January 2023.

 How much is the tourist tax in Venice?

 The cost is different for the two taxes in Venice mentioned above, the overnight tax and the day-tripper tax.

 The cost of the overnight tax in Venice

 The cost of the overnight tax in Venice is dependent on the stars of the Hotel, the length of the stay, and the number of people.

 It is not difficult to calculate the total cost of the overnight tax one must pay.
 To do so, one must multiply the night tax (which depends on the location), the number of nights, and the number of people staying overnight:

 Total cost: price per night * n. nights * n. people